stephyriega/stephyriega.github.io/_pages/hobbies.md

 ## Water sports

 I have been swimming since I was a child and I have tried to keep this sport it a constant in my life (mostly during summer but in the last few years also during winter) because is one of the activies that helps me to relax.
 Recently, I have started taking surfing classes and it has been challenging.
-I have always wanted to learn to mastering a wave and I think I am in the process of learning how to.
+I have always wanted to master a wave and I think I am in the process to learn how.

 ## Creating art in some form